agnushorta/imersao-devops/blog-part-4-logging.md

 To have detailed `DEBUG` logs in development but concise `INFO` logs in production, we made the log level dynamic.
 Our `logging_config.py` now reads the `LOG_LEVEL` from an environment variable, defaulting to `INFO` if not set.

+### Console vs. JSON: Environment-Specific Formatting

+Just as we need different log *levels* for different environments, we also benefit from different log *formats*.
+While JSON is perfect for machines, it's hard for humans to read.
+For development, a colorized, human-readable format is far superior.

+`structlog` makes this trivial.
+By reading a new `LOG_FORMATTER` environment variable, we can conditionally set the final processor in our pipeline.
+If `LOG_FORMATTER=console`, we use `structlog.dev.ConsoleRenderer(colors=True)`.
+Otherwise, we default to the production-safe `structlog.processors.JSONRenderer()`.
+This gives us the best of both worlds: a great developer experience and machine-readable logs for production, with no code changes needed to switch between them.

+To have detailed `DEBUG` logs in development but concise `INFO` logs in production, we made the log level dynamic.
+Our `logging_config.py` now reads the `LOG_LEVEL` from an environment variable, defaulting to `INFO` if not set.

 This allows us to control log verbosity for each environment simply by setting a variable (e.g., `LOG_LEVEL=DEBUG` in our `.env` file for development) without ever changing the code.

 ### Tracing Requests with a Correlation ID